phifogg/ioBroker.sainlogic/README.md

 Save.

 The schheduler will start and connect to the weather station after the first interval time.
 You should see message in the log like 'Scheduler pulling for new data'.
 If you set the log mode to debug you will also see the data strings received.

+## Station specific infos

+### Froggit DP1500

+It seems this station does not send any data when WeatherUnderground is selected as protocol.
+It works correctly with Ecowitt.

+### Eurochron EFWS290

+Station does not answer to scheduler commands, so only listener mode is supported.

+### Sainlogic WS3500

+Station does not answer to scheduler commands, so only listener mode is supported.

 ## Changelog